adam-ind/wordpress-scripts/README.md

 * \<environment\> is a filename in your ``hosts/`` folder.
 * \<mode\> is one of a series of commands: push, pull, backup, lock, and unlock.

-  * push: Take whatever you have locally and push it to the remote host
+  * **push**: Take whatever you have locally and push it to the remote host
-  * pull: The opposite, pull the data from the remote host and put it on your local machine
+  * **pull**: The opposite, pull the data from the remote host and put it on your local machine
   * backup: Only usable with ``database.sh``, creates a db.sql.gz for easy backup of a db
   * lock/unlock: Only usable with `database.sh`, puts a lock file on the remote machine to prevent two people from overwriting the database at the same time.
 You probably will never have to use this.